Skip to main content

 • .cognition/skills/<skill-name>/SKILL.md

-All six paths are scanned in every repo.
+All eight paths are scanned in every repo.

 What Devin Loads from a Skill File